elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-quadratic-functions-relate-to-square-root-functions-graphically.md

 url: /learn/mathematics/questions/how-do-quadratic-functions-relate-to-square-root-functions-graphically
 score: -1.0
 related_article1:
-    id: 163803
+    id: 163794
-    title: How do translations and reflections transform a function's graph?
+    title: >-
+        What are the graphical implications of inverse operations on functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-translations-and-reflections-transform-a-functions-graph
+    url: /learn/mathematics/questions/what-are-the-graphical-implications-of-inverse-operations-on-functions
 related_article2:
-    id: 163802
+    id: 163800
-    title: What types of transformations can be applied to functions?
+    title: >-
+        How can square root functions be used in real-world mathematical modeling?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-types-of-transformations-can-be-applied-to-functions
+    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
 related_article3:
-    id: 163801
+    id: 163791
-    title: What are the key features of a function that can be identified from its graph?
+    title: >-
+        How do you determine the domain and range of a square root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph
+    url: /learn/mathematics/questions/how-do-you-determine-the-domain-and-range-of-a-square-root-function
 related_article4:
-    id: 163804
+    id: 163806
-    title: What is the graphical relationship between parabolas and half-parabolas?
+    title: >-
+        What are the general characteristics of function graphs in terms of shape and behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-graphical-relationship-between-parabolas-and-halfparabolas
+    url: /learn/mathematics/questions/what-are-the-general-characteristics-of-function-graphs-in-terms-of-shape-and-behavior
 related_article5:
-    id: 163800
+    id: 163790
-    title: How can square root functions be used in real-world mathematical modeling?
+    title: >-
+        What is the relationship between square root functions and quadratic functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
+    url: /learn/mathematics/questions/what-is-the-relationship-between-square-root-functions-and-quadratic-functions
 ---

 &nbsp;